What Movie Is This?

 Describe the visual moment in one or two sentences and include where it happens if you can.

-Is this a movie quote finder?
+Is this a movie scene finder?

 Can I find a movie by one line I remember?